The Lab

 Kat Kova

-Kat is a PhD student of the Social and Personality Psychology Program at York University under the supervision of Dr. Amy Muise.
+Kat is a PhD Candidate in the Social and Personality Psychology Program at York University under the supervision of Dr. Amy Muise.
 She holds a Masters of Science Degree in Couple & Family Therapy Program from the University of Guelph, an Honours BA Degree in Psychology from York University and a Certificate in Sexuality Studies from York University.
 She is an Associate Member of ASTO (Association of Sex Therapy in Ontario) and has completed the Sex Therapy Intensive Training at the University of Guelph.
-She is interested in how romantic partners can optimize sexual and relationship satisfaction and her research has been published in the Journal of Sex Research and Current Opinion in Psychology, and she has presented her research at The International Association for Relationship Research, The Canadian Psychological Association, The Society for the Scientific Study of Sexuality, SEXposium.
-In 2022, she gave an award-winning talk on her research at the Canadian Sex Research Forum conference.
-Kat also enjoys travelling, biking, and singing (not well).
+She is interested in how romantic partners can optimize sexual and relationship satisfaction and her research has been published in the Journal of Sex Research and Current Opinion in Psychology.
+In 2025, she was awarded with the Sandra R. Leiblum Student Research Award from The Society for Sex Therapy and Research (SSTAR) and Best Student Manuscript Award from the International Academy or Sex Research (IASR).
+Her clinical and research insights have been featured in the textbook Human Sexuality in a World of Diversity (6th edition) and on Cityline, Global News, Toronto Star, and other international news and media outlets (Forbes, Cosmopolitan, Glamour).
+Kat is also the Founder & Clinical Director of Kat Kova Therapy.
+She enjoys yoga, traveling and singing (not well).
 For more information, please visit www.katkovatherapy.com.

 -